 An Extraordinary Time: The End of the Postwar Boom and the Return of the Ordinary Economy

 The 1970s may have been the most miserable decade in recent memory, a decade of gasoline lines, jobless queues, rampant inflation, and international instability.
-An Extraordinary Time takes a fresh look at is period from an economic perspective, and develops a new understanding of why, in the late 1970s and early 1980s, countries around the world embraced free-market ideas that had been in disrepute for half a century.
+An Extraordinary Time takes a fresh look at this period from an economic perspective, and develops a new understanding of why, in the late 1970s and early 1980s, countries around the world embraced free-market ideas that had been in disrepute for half a century.

 The years after World War Two, beginning around 1948 and lasting until 1973, were, as the title suggests, an extraordinary time, a time of remarkable improvement in living standards in every wealthy economy.
 Unemployment was very low.
 Inflation was under control.
 New homes sprouted by the tens of millions, and rapidly expanding universities opened their doors to the children of average working families.
 A growing welfare state provided income security, offering old-age pensions, disability benefits, unemployment insurance.
 Year after year, people could feel their lives getting better.
 Economists promised that economic volatility was a thing of the past.
 Thanks to computers and fancy quantitative tools, they claimed, governments now had the ability to provide jobs for all and keep recession at bay.more...